-Hopkins et al., (2000) in their study argued that learning consists of all the conditions that are required to make it as efficient as possible.
-In the argument, they stated that that focus should systematically be on teaching and learning.
-Education and learning are the co-business of the pedagogy, and for this reason, it should be given enough attention so as to deliver the knowledge in the most efficient manner (Smith, Mestry & Bambie, 2013).
-As pointed out earlier, learning and teaching is not the only principle that should is considerable or rather, other policies arecritical and should be considered since if they are assumed, they will end up to mess the whole operation (Armbruster et al., 2009).
-In the article, they proceeded to explain that the relative performance should be the basis of measuring improvement.
+Hopkins, Harris, Singleton and Watts (2000) in their study argued that learning consists of all the conditions that are required to make it more efficient.
+In the argument, they stated that focus should systematically be on teaching and learning.
+Teaching and learning are the co-business of the pedagogy, and for this reason, it should be given enough attention so as to deliver the knowledge in the most efficient manner (Smith, Mestry & Bambie, 2013).
+As pointed out in the past literature, learning and teaching is not the only principle that should be considered or rather, other policies are critical and should be considered since if they are assumed, they will end up to mess the whole operation (Armbruster et al., 2009).
+The study proceeded to explain that the relative performance should be the basis of measuring improvement.
 The growth should be checked on three levels i.e. at school, as a team and also at a personal level.

-Teachers know all about their field.
+Various scholars have proposed for three domains of teaching that include professional knowledge, professional practice and professional engagement.
+Based on Professional knowledge, Koehler & Mishra (2009) asserted that teachers know all about their field.
 They hold the knowledge of each and every student and are aware of their character.
-They know how the personal issues will affect their learning and so they proceed to come up with the best way in which they will be able to tackle these problems and teach the students in the most efficient way (Koehler & Mishra, 2009).
-Teachers also hold the know-how on structuring the programs in the physical, mental and emotional way which will foster the learning and understanding.
-Each and every teacher must have this knowledge so that they will be able to deliver education in the beast way.
+They know how the personal issues will affect their learning and so they proceed to come up with the best way in which they will be able to tackle these problems and teach the students in the most efficient way.

 Armbruster, P., Patel, M., Johnson, E., & Weiss, M. (2009).
 Active learning and student-centered pedagogy improve student attitudes and performance in introductory biology.
 CBE-Life Sciences Education, 8(3), 203-213.